Ayngie/Ayngie/README.md

 I am a Web Developer with a degree from Medieinstitutets Frontend Developer education (class of 2022-2024).

 ### Degree project - A Natural Guide to Gestational Diabetes
-Check out my degree project for my Frontend Developer studies - a guide to help women with Gestational Diabetes manage their blood sugar naturally!
+Check out my degree project - a guide to help women with Gestational Diabetes manage their blood sugar naturally!

 Visit the deployed site --> [A Natural Guide to Gestational Diabetes](https://ayngie.github.io/natural-guide-to-gestational-diabetes/) 🛸!